Sandra at Transpose Barbican with Chris Red (onscreen)

 Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK, North America and Europe.

-Sandra's readings and performances include Transpose Barbican, Roundhouse, Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
-They have a reputation for innovative interdisciplinary collaborations, and sometimes writes and performs with They They Theys.
+Sandra's readings and performances include Edinburgh Filmhouse, Transpose (Barbican), Last Word (Roundhouse), Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
+They have a reputation for innovative interdisciplinary collaborations, and have collaborated in groups including They They Theys and Zorras.

 Since 2009, Sandra has curated Scotland's intersectional arts project, Cachín Cachán Cachunga!
 They have been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
 Along with Ajamu X, they were an inaugural artist-in-residence at Trongate 103.

 photo by Kat Gollock